dida-do/dida-tools/README.md

 patterns for machine learning projects.
 Rather than giving a detailed implementation for every possible task
-("Why don't you have a *channel shuffle group transpose convolution layer* for my Wasserstein DCGAN"), we rather aim to provide templates and best practices for intuitive architectures.
+("Why don't you have a *channel shuffle group transpose convolution layer* for my Wasserstein DCGAN"), we aim to provide templates and best practices for intuitive architectures.

 Additionally, typical requirements such as Tensorboard logging, simple and extensible